Japanese Culture and Traditions

 Japan is known to be safe, with a meager crime rate.
 This is not to say it’s crime-free, but generally, you can walk alone at night without being concerned.
 You may lose your wallet or cell phone; however, almost without fail, you will get it back.

 So why is this the case?
-First, Japanese society values community and tends to look out for one another.
+First, Japanese society values community and looks out for one another.
 Also, Japanese parents teach children to be strictly disciplined and understand right from wrong at a very early age.
 So, if you commit a big mistake in Japan, it shames you and your family.

 In Japan, guns are not as common as in America.
 Nowadays, there are online scam artists and financial criminals, such as people wielding a knife, but these are rare exceptions.